joneshf/terraform-provider-openwrt/docs/resources/dhcp_dhcp.md

 ### Required

 - `id` (String) Name of the section.
 This name is only used when interacting with UCI directly.
-- `leasetime` (String) The lease time of addresses handed out to clients.
-E.g. `12h`, or `30m`.
-- `limit` (Number) Specifies the size of the address pool.
-E.g. With start = 100, and limit = 150, the maximum address will be 249.
-- `start` (Number) Specifies the offset from the network address of the underlying interface to calculate the minimum address that may be leased to clients.
-It may be greater than 255 to span subnets.

 ### Optional